MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Computational Efficiency Exploration

-Hierarchy distribution analysis reveals that a substantial portion of queries do not align with the finest granularity.
-For these queries, matching against the finest-grained image segments is unnecessary and introduces excessive redundancy.
-To address this issue, we design a hierarchy skipping mechanism that monitors the confidence level across granularities.
-By terminating the search early once a confidence threshold is reached, the mechanism adaptively avoids redundant fine-grained computations, incurring only minimal accuracy loss.
+While Sec.~\ref{sec:image_topk} optimizes redundant fine-grained computation from the image side, we observe that similar opportunities also exist from the query side.
+Depth distribution in Fig.~\ref{fig:fig-motivate-opt}(b) shows that a substantial portion of queries align with coarse-grained information, indicating that they do not require traversing the full hierarchy.
+For these queries, matching against the finest-grained segments introduces redundant computation.
+To address this, we develop an early-exit mechanism that monitors confidence as granularity becomes finer and exits once it exceeds a predefined threshold.

 The key challenge is to define the confidence indicator.
-According to Eq.~\ref{equ:MVR_1MN}, similarity scores remain unchanged until one of the sub-queries finds a better match.
-Therefore, it is natural to stop when the top-$k$ result list stabilizes.
+A natural choice is to stop once the top-$k$ list stabilizes.
 To quantify this convergence, we employ \textit{Kendall’s $\tau$ coefficient}~\cite{kendall1938new}, denoted $\operatorname{K\tau}$, which measures the ordinal association between two ranked sequences.
-A preliminary study (Fig.~\ref{fig:fig-motivate-opt}(c)) confirms that $\operatorname{K\tau}$ consistently converges across datasets.
-In other words, when $\operatorname{K\tau}$ reaches a steady value, finer-grained segments no longer improve the result.
-The procedure is detailed in Alg.~\ref{alg:query_process}, Lines~7–-9, where $\textit{TopK}[g]$ denotes the set of $N_K$ images with the highest similarity scores up to granularity $g$.
+As illustrated in Fig.~\ref{fig:fig-overview}(b), we compute $\operatorname{K\tau}$ for the top-$k$ rankings between consecutive iterations as a confidence measure and halt as soon as it reaches a certain threshold, based on the intuition that a stabilized $\operatorname{K\tau}$ indicates ranking convergence.
+The procedure is detailed in Alg.~\ref{alg:query_process} (L.8--L.10), where $\textit{TopK}[g]$ denotes the set of $N_K$ images with the highest similarity scores up to granularity $g$.